Updated: Jun 16

 What then stands the supplements out?

-Here are a few important information mandatory to be on the supplements’ label.
+Here are a few important pieces of information mandatory to be on the supplements’ label.

 Other non-dietary ingredients used in the manufacturing should be listed.
 Things like colours, binding agents, flavours, sweeteners, etc. They will be listed according to the quantity used.